-- Never try to modify the cord or subject it to excessive bending. - Never twist or stretch the cord. - Should the electric cord or plug become damaged, contact your original retailer or local RadioShack store. - Never touch the AC adapter while your hands are wet.
-Doing so creates the risk of electric shock. - Use the AC adaptor where it will not be splashed with water.
-Water creates the risk of fire and electric shock.
+- Never twist or stretch the cord. - Should the electric cord or plug become damaged, contact your original retailer or authorized CASIO Service Provider.

+• Never touch the AC adaptor while your hands are wet.
+Doing so creates the risk of

-Do not place a vase or any other container filled with liquid on top of the AC adaptor.
+- Do not place a vase or any other container filled with liquid on top of the AC adaptor.
 Water creates the risk of fire and electric shock.